 That said, we do make an exception for one or two extra special dining experiences.
 It is part of what makes a vacation fun, after all.
-On our trip to Scotland this past year – upon recommendation – we chose historic Prestonfield House for that experience, and booked a champagne afternoon tea.
+On our trip to Scotland this past year – upon recommendation – we chose historic Prestonfield House for that experience and booked a champagne afternoon tea.

 Sir James Dick, a Lord Provost of Edinburgh, purchased the land and estate in 1677.
 Sir James happened to be a Catholic during the ascendancy of Protestantism, and shortly after his acquisition, an anti-Catholic student protest resulted in the burning down of the original Priestfield house.
-Following that event, Sir James enlisted the king’s architect, Sir William Bruce, to design a lavish replacement and he changed the estate’s name to Prestonfield.
+Following that event, Sir James enlisted the king’s architect, Sir William Bruce, to design a lavish replacement, and he changed the estate’s name to Prestonfield.

-Today, this beautiful home, which sits only about five minutes from Edinburgh’s city center, is a luxurious five-star hotel with just 23 rooms.
+Today, this beautiful home, which sits only about five minutes from Edinburgh’s city center, is a luxurious five-star hotel with 23 rooms.
 It boasts an opulent restaurant called Rhubarb and contains exquisitely decorated private meeting spaces.
 Over the decades, Prestonfield has welcomed dignitaries, writers, artists, and celebrities alike.
 Benjamin Franklin, Winston Churchill, Margaret Thatcher, Elton John, and Sean Connery are just a few of the folks who have visited.
-And don’t forget me and Mr. C!
+And now me and Mr. C!